isopink/isopink.github.io/_posts/2025-04-10-Theory of Generalization.md

 The bulk of the VC Inequality proof deals with how to account for the overlaps.
 Here is the idea.
 If you were told that the hypotheses in $\mathcal{H}$ are such that each point on the canvas that is colored will be colored 100 times (because of 100 different $h$’s), then the total colored area is now 1/100 of what it would have been if the colored points had not overlapped at all.
 This is the essence of the VC bound as illustrated.

-The bulk of the VC proof deals with how to account for the overlaps.
-Here is the idea.
-If you were told that the hypotheses in $\mathcal{H}$ are such that each point on the canvas that is colored will be colored 100 times (because of 100 different $h$’s), then the total colored area is now 1/100 of what it would have been if the colored points had not overlapped at all.
-This is the essence of the VC bound as illustrated.

 <br>

 ##### Extra!